Reconstruction military districts: Creation of the military districts

 In March 1867, Radical Republicans in Congress became frustrated with President Andrew Johnson's Reconstruction policies, which, they believed, allowed too many former Confederate officials to hold public office in the South.
 Politically empowered Democratic Party politicians who were former Confederates would obstruct the civil rights of newly freed African Americans.
 For Republicans these rights, which would allow the prewar ideology of abolition to translate to real freedom, were critical.

 In response, Congressional Republicans passed a multitude of bills furthering strict Reconstruction policies known as the Reconstruction Acts, the most important of which being "An Act to provide for the more efficient Government of the Rebel States".
-This act, passed on March 2, 1867, divided the former Confederate States (except for Tennessee, after it ratified the 14th Amendment) into five separate military districts.
+This act, passed on March 2, 1867, divided ten of the eleven former Confederate States (except for Tennessee, after it ratified the 14th Amendment, though federal troops would remain in Tennessee to maintain order) into five separate military districts.
 The Reconstruction Acts required that each former Confederate state hold a Constitutional Convention, adopt a new State Constitution, and ratify the 14th Amendment before rejoining the Union.
 The five districts and the states within them were: